Best Places for Shopping in Beijing

 6. Xidan shopping center 西单购物中心

 One of the biggest shopping and commercial districts in Beijing, it is located West of Tiananmen, mirroring Wangfujing which is on its Eastern side.
-It has many big shopping malls, outdoor markets, restaurants and entertainment centers and is more popular among the locals as it is cheaper than Wangfujing.
+It has many big shopping malls, outdoor markets, restaurants, and entertainment centers and is more popular among the locals as it is cheaper than Wangfujing.

 How to get there: 1.
 Subway to Xidan Station (line 1 and line 5)

-TIPS FOR BARGAIN IN THE SHOPPING MARKET:
+TIPS FOR BARGAINING IN THE SHOPPING MARKET:

 Tip 1: Don’t offer the price directly.
 Try to listen to the shop owner first and he or she will get the price down very quickly.